This site is a work in progress. Please take a look around and let us know what you think!

 Violence Against Women Counselling

-Offers support to women who have been exposed to abuse and violence whether sexual, emotional, financial, or physical.
-Programs provide knowledge and understanding of abuse, and explore available options, resources, and supports.
+Offers support to women who have been exposed to abuse and violence, whether physical, sexual, emotional, or financial.
+Programs provide knowledge and understanding of abuse, safety planning, and access to community resources.

 Hamilton Regional Indian Centre